(III) Small distances can be measured using a capacitor whose pla... | Channels for Pearson+

 Capacitance

-Capacitance is the ability of a capacitor to store electrical charge per unit voltage.
-It is defined by the formula C = ε(A/x), where C is the capacitance, ε is the permittivity of the dielectric material (air in this case), A is the area of the plates, and x is the separation between them.
-Understanding this relationship is crucial for determining how changes in plate separation affect the measured capacitance.
+Capacitance is the ability of a capacitor to store electrical charge, defined as the ratio of the electric charge (Q) on one plate to the voltage (V) across the plates.
+For a parallel-plate capacitor, capacitance (C) is given by the formula C = ε₀(A/x), where ε₀ is the permittivity of free space, A is the plate area, and x is the separation between the plates.
+Understanding this relationship is crucial for analyzing how changes in plate separation affect capacitance.

 Recommended video: